sigurd4/moddef/README.md

 ## Note

-If the macro fails to do anything given in the codumentation it is a bug.
+If the macro fails to do anything given in the documentation it is a bug.
 It can maybe do other things, like assign visibility to each module in a module-group seperately (at least it can right now, as of writing this), but those are really just implementation details that i needed to make the macro work.
 They're not specified features.

 I hope this helps.
 I've used this macro for a long time, but i think other people should be able to try it.
 There's not much point in publishing code that only you yourself know how to use.
 Enjoy.